Moving to Juan Dolio, the Dominican Republic

 We asked people living in Juan Dolio to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Juan Dolio, Dominican Republic, it's essential to pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, tank tops, and sundresses.
 Don't forget to pack a few swimsuits for the beach and pool, as well as a hat and sunglasses for sun protection.
 Pack a good pair of walking shoes or sandals for exploring the town and beach.
 Also, include a pair of dress shoes for dining out or attending events.
 Remember to pack your toiletries, including sunscreen and insect repellent.
 It's also a good idea to bring any necessary prescription medications, as well as a basic first aid kit.
 Bring your important documents, such as your passport, driver's license, and any necessary visas or residency paperwork.
 Pack your electronics, including your phone, laptop, and chargers.
 Don't forget a power adapter if your devices don't match the local outlets.
 If you plan on cooking, consider packing some of your favorite spices or non-perishable food items that may be hard to find locally.
-Lastly, pack some personal items to make your new place feel like home, such as photos, small decor items, or your favorite books," remarked one expat who made the move to Juan Dolio.
+Lastly, pack some personal items to make your new place feel like home, such as photos, small decor items, or your favorite books," said one expat in Juan Dolio.

 Connect